 Life Sketch – GERALD THENE CAWDERY

-To send flowers in memory of Gerald T "Jerry" Cawdery, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gerald T "Jerry" Cawdery, please visit our Heartfelt Sympathies Store.

 September 3, 1933 – September 24, 2019

 Gerald Thene Cawdery, was born on September 3, 1933 in Boise, Idaho, and passed away peacefully, surrounded by loved ones, on September 24, 2019 in Wenatchee, Washington.